wptrainingteam/learn-wp-content/theme-developer-learning-pathway/05-Accessiblity/01-accessibility-best-practices.md

 Let’s explore some techniques and best practices that developers and designers can adopt when creating custom Blocks, Templates, and Patterns.

-## Landmarks
+## Semantic HTML

 Instead of wrapping everything with a `<div>` element, take advantage of the semantically meaningful elements of HTML.

 It’ll save you from hacks designed to reinvent the wheel as a rectangle.

+## Landmarks

+Landmarks are a way to define the structure of a page.
+They help screen readers navigate the content more easily.

-So for example, instead of just defining divs with classes:
+For example, instead of just defining a bunch of divs with classes:

 ```html
 <div class="header">